H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Abstract

 \section{Abstract}

-Existing H.265/HEVC video steganalysis research mainly focuses on statistical feature modeling at the levels of motion vectors (MV), intra prediction modes (IPM), or transform coefficients.
-In contrast, studies targeting the coding-structure level—especially the analysis of block-level steganographic behaviors in Coding Units (CUs)—remain at an early stage.
-As a core component of H.265/HEVC coding decisions, the CU partition structure often exhibits steganographic perturbations in the form of structural changes and reorganization of prediction relationships, which are difficult to characterize effectively using traditional pixel-domain features or mode statistics.
-To address this issue, this paper, for the first time from the perspective of CU block-level steganalysis, proposes an H.265/HEVC video steganalysis method based on CU block-structure gradients and intra prediction mode mapping.
-The proposed method constructs a CU block-structure gradient map to explicitly describe changes in coding-unit partitioning, and combines it with a block-level mapping representation of IPM to jointly model the structural perturbations introduced by CU-level steganographic embedding.
-On this basis, we design a Transformer network, GradIPMFormer, tailored for CU-block steganalysis, thereby effectively enhancing the capability to perceive CU-level steganographic behaviors.
-Experimental results show that under different quantization parameters and resolution settings, the proposed method consistently achieves superior detection performance across multiple H.265/HEVC steganographic algorithms, validating the feasibility and effectiveness of conducting video steganalysis from the coding-structure perspective.
-This study provides a new CU block-level analysis paradigm for H.265/HEVC video steganalysis and has significant research value for covert communication security detection.
+Existing H.265/HEVC video steganalysis research mainly focuses on detecting the steganography based on motion vectors, intra prediction modes, and transform coefficients.
+However, there is still a lack of steganalysis methods that effectively detect steganography based on Coding Unit (CU) block structure of I frames.
+This makes such steganographic methods highly evasive to existing detection systems, thereby potentially posing significant risks to information security and the regulation of covert communications.
+To address this issue, we propose, for the first time, a H.265/HEVC video steganalysis algorithm based on CU block structure gradients and Intra Prediction Mode (IPM) mapping.
+Firstly, we construct a gradient map to describe the changes in the CU block structure due to steganography, and combines it with a pixel-level mapping representation of IPM.
+It can jointly model the multiple structural perturbations introduced by steganography based on CU block structure.
+Then, we design a novel steganalysis network, namely GradIPMFormer to effectively improve the perception ability of structural perturbations of CU blocks.
+In GradIPMFormer, convolutional local embedding is integrated with token modeling based on Transformer to separately capture the intra-block local boundary perturbations and long-range inter-block structural dependencies.
+Experimental results show that under different quantization parameters and resolution settings, the proposed method consistently achieves superior detection performance across multiple steganography methods based on CU block structure.
+This study provides a new H.265/HEVC steganalysis paradigm for detecting CU block structure-based steganography methods, thus having significant research value for promoting the detection of covert communication.